Resources Lifelong Skills

 Discover these insightful tips from Mind in the Making.

 Disover the information that Mind in the Making has put together for pediatricians on how they can help parents turn behavioral issues into opportunities to promote life skills in their children.

 Enhancing and Practicing Executive Function Skills with Children from Infancy to Adolescence

-This 16-page guide (available for download, below), describes a variety of activities and games that represent age-appropriate ways for adults to support and strengthen various components of EF/SR in children.
+Discover this 16-page guide (available for download), which describes a variety of activities and games that represent age-appropriate ways for adults to support and strengthen various components of Executive Function and Self Regulation in children.